AgapovOne/carshow/THOUGHTS.md

 Checked docs, composable architecture for example on nav, handled mess with navigation link.

+2hrs 30mins already passed

+...

 Made master screen with SwiftUI.
 Will make details with UIKit

+Navigation is now in SwiftUI, but probably I should rewrite it to UIKit that I can control well) No time for that for now.

+Next steps should be:

+- Details screen UI in UIKit
+- Filter/search UI in List
+- Filter/search logic in List
+  - Should I rewrite to TCA? :)
+  - Or it would be enough to just do some functions where I would control complexity with pureness.
+Will see.

+Started working on UIKit Details version.
+Won't have time for carousel so would make stacks :)

+Did use kean/Align cause I like it interface for speed.
+Made easy scrollable stack view

+Decided to write a small test for view state builder and then improve it